martgil/Seminar-Monitoring-System-Admin/README.md

 ### Description
 .NET Application for managing seminars and events

-NOTE: This is the administrative application only, for better usage.
-Also clone the https://github.com/martgil/Seminar-Monitoring-System-Personnel to manage client side.
+**NOTE:** This is the administrative application only.
+For better usage, please clone the https://github.com/martgil/Seminar-Monitoring-System-Personnel to manage client side.

 ### Software Dependencies and Requirements